Ebedthan/ebedthan.github.io/_teaching/2019-info-teaching.md

 ---
-title: "Teaching experience 1"
+title: "Propeudeutics to Informatics"
 collection: teaching
 type: "Undergraduate course"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /teaching/2019-info-teaching
-venue: "University 1, Department"
+venue: "INPHB, Classes Préparatoires aux Grandes Ecoles"
-date: 2014-01-01
+date: 2019-08-01
-location: "City, Country"
+location: "Yamoussoukro, Côte d'Ivoire"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.